 What Do I Need to Prove?

-You must demonstrate that your injuries are a result of the driver’s recklessness in order to against them.
+You must demonstrate that your injuries are a result of the driver’s recklessness in order to file a lawsuit against them.
 The four components you need to demonstrate include:

 Legal duty